Metamorphic Testing of Image Captioning Systems via Image-Level Reduction: Introduction

 However, the existing methods mentioned above still suffer from three major limitations. {Firstly}, as a method that aims to resolve the \textit{oracle problem}~\cite{oraclesurvey} in IC testing activity, neither MetaIC nor ROME completely cuts off their dependency on the annotations.
 These approaches still rely on some annotated information about the images, including the categories of objects in the image with their position and corresponding masks~\cite{RobustICCode}.
-As a result, the cost of extensive human efforts on annotations will not be really saved in these approaches as compared with traditional reference-based testing approaches. {Secondly}, even though ROME claims that it can generate more realistic images than MetaIC because it melts objects from the image instead of inserting objects into the image, it still suffers from the problem of generating unreal follow-up images, such as partially melting an object from its surroundings. {Thirdly}, existing methods have strict requirements on the eligibility of source test cases for their transformations.
+As a result, the cost of extensive human efforts on annotations will not be really saved in these approaches as compared with traditional reference-based testing approaches.
+Secondly, even though ROME claims that it can generate more realistic images than MetaIC because it melts objects from the image instead of inserting objects into the image, it still suffers from the problem of generating unreal follow-up images, such as partially melting an object from its surroundings. {Thirdly}, existing methods have strict requirements on the eligibility of source test cases for their transformations.
 For example, MetaIC selects the images whose existing objects are not too large to guarantee sufficient space for inserting new objects as the eligible test cases.
 As a result, many available images cannot be leveraged to conduct testing.

-In this work, we propose a new testing method for IC systems, called \methodname{}. \methodname{} conducts Metamorphic Testing (MT)~\cite{MTConcept} based on a series of transformations that do not suffer from the aforementioned limitations.
+In this work, we propose a new testing method, \methodname{}, which adopts image-level \textsc{Re}duction transformations for the \textsc{IC} systems. \methodname{} conducts Metamorphic Testing (MT)~\cite{MTConcept} based on a series of transformations that do not suffer from the aforementioned limitations.
 Specifically, to dispense the first limitation about the reliance on annotated information, \methodname{} establishes the correspondence between the words in the caption and the objects in the test image.
 It uses an Object Detection (OD) model together with a newly designed occlusion-based localization method that utilizes the captions of occluded images generated by the IC system to estimate the position of all the objects described in the source caption within the image.
 In this way, \methodname{} eliminates the reliance on the annotations of test images, thereby addressing \textit{the first limitation}.